COVID-19 Resources

 Weird Enough Productions: Comics Non-Profit Releases 400 Pages of Comics, Lesson Plans, Activities for Teachers & Caregivers

 The Arc Prince George’s County is one of the most comprehensive support providers for people with developmental/intellectual disabilities and their families.
-They provide supports for people from birth to seniors including community inclusion, employment training, residential services and advocacy.
+They provide supports for people from birth to seniors including community inclusion, employment training, residential services, and advocacy.

 The Arc's children’s programs are designed to support families of children with a disability diagnosis between birth and 21 years old.
-They connect families with services and DDA funding as well as child care, future planning, educational advocacy and respite care.
+They connect families with services and DDA funding as well as child care, future planning, educational advocacy, and respite care.
 Their Autism Waiver program is dedicated to providing information and support for children diagnosed on the Autism spectrum.

 The Arc hosts monthly meetings of The Prince George’s Special Education Coalition, whose mission is to advocate for appropriate and improved education and support services for students with disabilities in the Prince George’s County Public Schools.